Study Abroad Advisor

 Latin America is a multicultural and multilingual region where hundreds of different languages are spoken.
 Ethnic origins amongst the nations range from nearly all Caucasian (Uruguay) to the second largest African American

 population in the world (Brazil) to the largest Native American population in the world (Peru).
 Individual countries vary widely in terms of size, population, language(s), resource base, economic and political structures, and cultural characteristics.

-Latin America is also among the fastest growing regions for study abroad.
-According to Open Doors 2002/03, the number of U.S. students studying in Latin
+Latin America is also a the fast growing region for study abroad.
+According to the Open Doors 2016-17 report, the number of U.S. students studying in Latin

 An awareness of the more significant cultural differences between the U.S. and Latin American countries can be useful to students in adapting to their new environment.

 The following are broad observations regarding inhabitants of this large and diverse region.
 Needless to say, marked and significant individual, group, community, and national cultural variations exist amongst Latin

 Americans.
 The reader is cautioned against the tendency to assume they will apply to specific individuals.
 Nonetheless, they can be helpful for understanding the region as a whole.

 Primacy of tight, intimate emotional relationships with family and close friends.

 Importance of personalismo (personal, face-to-face relations) and establishing and maintaining warm human relations.

 Stress on relational rather than independent, autonomous personal identity.